-This management's discussion and analysis of the financial condition and results of operations ("MD&A") of Namibia Critical Metals Inc. (the "Company" formerly known as Namibia Rare Earths Inc.) is dated March 25, 2019 and provides an analysis of the Company's financial results and progress for the years ended November 2018 and 2017.
-This MD&A should be read in conjunction with the Company's audited consolidated financial statements for the years ended November 30, 2018 and 2017 and related notes thereto, which were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations of the IFRS Interpretations Committee ("IFRIC").
+This management's discussion and analysis of the financial condition and results of operations ("MD&A") of Namibia Critical Metals Inc. (the "Company" formerly known as Namibia Rare Earths Inc.) is dated April 23, 2019 and provides an analysis of the Company's financial results and progress for the three months ended February 28, 2019 and 2018.
+This MD&A should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the three months ended February 28, 2019 and 2018 and related notes thereto, which were prepared in accordance with International Accounting Standard 34, Interim Financial Reporting ("IAS 34") using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations of the IFRS Interpretations Committee ("IFRIC").
 All amounts are expressed in Canadian dollars unless otherwise noted.

 This discussion includes certain statements that may be deemed "forward-looking statements".
 All statements in this discussion, other than statements of historical fact, that address exploration drilling, exploitation activities and events or developments that the Company expects, are forward-looking statements.
 Although the Company believes the expectations expressed in such forward-looking statements are based on reasonable assumptions, such statements are not guarantees of future performance and actual results or developments may differ materially from those in the forward-looking statements.
 Factors that could cause actual results to differ materially from those in forward-looking statements include market prices, exploitation and exploration results, continued availability of capital and financing and general economic, market or business conditions.
-Investors are cautioned that any such statements are not guarantees of future performance and actual results or developments.
+Investors are cautioned that any such statements are not guarantees of future performance and actual results or developments may differ materially from those projected in the forward-looking statements.
 The information contained herein is subject to change and the Company does not assume the obligation to revise or update these forward-looking statements, except as may be required under applicable securities laws.